 Saers Guitar Info – Learn more about their guitars at the Saers Guitar Website or see a list of international Saers dealers.
 North Americans can purchase guitars by contacting Danche Guitars or visiting their Reverb page.
 Feel free to contact me as well to ask any questions.

-Saers Guitar A50 (Summary) – The Saers Guitar A50 is an excellent guitar for the student or player looking for a instrument at this price point.
+Saers Guitar A50 (Summary) – The Saers Guitar A50 is a good guitar for the student or player looking for a instrument at this price point.
 Nice tone quality with the more open sound of a lattice braced guitar along with good responsiveness and volume is very welcome at this price.
 The excellent right hand response on the A50 ensures you can bring out musical lines and create a balanced musical texture with ease.
 Modern features such as the lattice bracing, 12 hole bridge, and high C bring the guitar into the modern market but it maintains a nice sustain and tone with the solid cedar or spruce top and solid Indian rosewood back and sides.
-The Saers A50 gets my top recommendation for a guitar at this price point.

 Saers Guitar A50 Specs